Isla Holbox Yucatan Peninsula, Mexico Travel Guide

 ATMs are near the central square and at some hotels.
 They may have limited hours or be inaccessible after certain times.
 ATMs on Holbox can occasionally run out of cash, or might not work reliably due to internet issues.

 Mexico observes several public holidays.
 During major public holidays, banks and government offices are closed.
 Many businesses in tourist areas remain open but may operate with altered hours or be busier.
-Transportation can also be more congested.
+Transportation is also able to be more packed.

-The island maintains a relaxed atmosphere, but certain courtesies always hold value.
+The island upholds a relaxed atmosphere, but certain courtesies always hold value.

-A simple "Hola" or "Buenos días/tardes/noches" is a sufficient and esteemed greeting when entering a shop, restaurant, or addressing someone.
+A simple "Hola" or "Good morning/tardes/noches" is a sufficient and esteemed greeting when entering a shop, restaurant, or addressing someone.
 Direct eye contact is acceptable and a sign of respect during conversation.

 Generally, photographing public spaces, landscapes, and street art is fine.